 --periodic-box-corners numbers coordinates of two corners (x1 y1 z1 x2 y2 z2) to define and use a periodic box

---pdb-or-mmcif-hydrogens flag to include hydrogen atoms when reading input in PDB or mmCIF format
+--pdb-or-mmcif-include-hydrogens flag to include hydrogen atoms when reading input in PDB or mmCIF format

 --pdb-or-mmcif-join-models flag to join multiple models into an assembly when reading input in PDB or mmCIF format